 - SCBA-s (Self Contained Breathing Apparatus) – besides all of the protection offered by the previous devices, these ones also supply oxygen.
 They are heavy and expensive devices that come with large oxygen tanks of at least 30 pounds, and they are only used by professionals such as firefighters.

-How To Choose The Best Mask for Wild Fires?
+How To Choose The Best Face Mask for Wild Fires?

 The other types are R masks (oil resistant) and P masks (oil proof).
 They are also available in multiple versions, based on their filtering capabilities.
-So the P100 mask is the strongest of all, and can filter 99.97% of particles, while also being oil proof.
-But higher numbers and oil-resistant ratings are making it more difficult to breath, so for wild fires the N95 masks are the best.
+So the P100 mask is the strongest of all and can filter 99.97% of particles, while also being oil proof.
+But higher numbers and oil-resistant ratings are making it more difficult to breathe, so for wildfires, the N95 masks are the best.